apache/tvm/docs/dev/relay_pass_infra.rst

 passes is structured as a Relay-to-Relay transformation on the abstract syntax tree (AST) using the analysis result collected during and/or before traversal.

-However, as Relay evolves quickly, the need of a more systematic and efficient way to manage these passes is becoming apparent.
+However, as Relay evolves quickly, the need for a more systematic and efficient way to manage these passes is becoming apparent.
 This doc describes the design of such an infra that takes the advantage of the way production compilers are used to manage the optimization passes and the style modern deep learning frameworks